JeremyYu-cn/book/docs/articles/privacy_security/Review.md

 - Asymmetric encryption: Encryption uses public key, while decryption uses pricate key.
   Example: RSA

+- Block ciphers modes

+  1. ECB (electronic Codebook)

+     - For given a plaintext and a secret key the result of encryption is unique.

+  2. CBC (Cipher Block Chaining)

+     - The same blocks of plaintext may produce different blocks of ciphertext.

+  3. CFB (Cipher Feedback)

+     - The purpose of CFB is uses to transform a block cipher to the stream cipher.

 ### 4. 3DES and RSA

 The process of Feistel cipher algorithm: